 Do's and Don'ts of Managing the New Food Price Environment in Countries with Food Insecure Populations is a presentation by David Tschirley and Nango Demélé of Michigan State University.
 It analyzes changes in food price levels and volatility in the period leading up to 2011 and synthesizes the implications for policymakers.
 Importantly, the paper also provides short-term and long-term recommendations on how to deal with food prices, as well as suggestions on what responses to avoid.

 The International Food Policy Research Institute (IFPRI)'s Food Security Portal provides information on current events, price movements in major staples, country profiles, and policy analysis tools.

-The Famine Early Warning Systems Network (FEWS Net) provides livelihoods analysis in over thirty food insecure countries.
-FEWS Net reports on the resulsts of five core analysis tools: zone maps, livelihood profiles, baselines, attribute maps, and seasonal monitoring calendars, though not all tools are available for all countries.
+The Famine Early Warning Systems Network (FEWS Net) provides livelihoods analysis in over thirty food-insecure countries.
+FEWS Net reports on the results of five core analysis tools: zone maps, livelihood profiles, baselines, attribute maps, and seasonal monitoring calendars, though not all tools are available for all countries.

 The Bosasso Urban Household Economy Study provides an example of the application of Household Economic Analysis (HEA) to an urban area in Somalia.
 The HEA included a wealth ranking process that identifies significant differences in wealth among the studied population as well as an analysis of food consumption patterns.
 From the data that are captured, implications are drawn for broad interventions to address the identified food insecurity issues.